 Then again, demand is substantial and also seasonal.

 eCommerce is very dependent on the demand prediction.
 The sale season is all about being affordable and also being able to deliver in time.

-Managing and forecasting aligns very much with the Customization of preferences in this aspect.
-An ecommerce merchant can’t expect the customer to stick to him even if he is under-supplying him repeatedly.
+Managing and forecasting align very much with the Customization of preferences in this aspect.
+An e-commerce merchant can’t expect the customer to stick to him even if he is under-supplying him repeatedly.

 The data analysis actually is done in a way that the customer is shown the products in preference, which is:

 - He has been searching/browsing those products lately

 - The product is easy to deliver to his address